-Additional drilling is expected to target an:
+Additional drilling is expected to target:

-- The Santa Cruz deposit high-grade exotic copper domain. - The Southern East Ridge oxide domain. - The Texaco deposit to the south (Texaco Ridge). - Primary Domains, that are not mined or processed in this Initial Assessment.
+- The Santa Cruz deposit high-grade exotic copper domain. - The Southern East Ridge oxide domain. - The Texaco deposit to the south (Texaco Ridge). - Primary Domains, that are not mined or processed in this PEA.